croweman/nock.net/README.md

 Nock.net can be used to aid in testing modules that perform HTTP requests in isolation.

+Nock.net.HttpWebRequest and Nock.net.IHttpWebResponse objects need to be used instead of the Standard System.Net HttpWebRequest and HttpWebResponse.

 It came to life because of nock in the node js world.

 ## Table of contents